Anarchism in Argentina

-The Argentinian anarchist movement was the strongest such movement in South America.
+The Argentine anarchist movement has been one of the strongest such movement in South America.
 It was strongest between 1890 and the start of a series of military governments in 1930.
 During this period, it was dominated by anarchist communists and anarcho-syndicalists.
-The movement's theories were a hybrid of European anarchist thought and local elements, just as it consisted demographically of both European immigrant workers and native Argentinians.
+The movement's theories were a hybrid of European anarchist thought and local elements, just as it consisted demographically of both European immigrant workers and native Argentines.

 Early years

-The first Argentinian anarchist groups appeared in the 1870s.
-A section of the First International was founded in the Argentinian capital of Buenos Aires in either 1871 or 1872, but at first it was explicitly part of neither the International's anarchist nor its Marxist wing.
+The first Argentine anarchist groups appeared in the 1870s.
+A section of the First International was founded in the Argentine capital of Buenos Aires in either 1871 or 1872, but at first it was explicitly part of neither the International's anarchist nor its Marxist wing.
 By 1879, there were several sections in Argentina, with anarchists in control of all of them.
 In 1876, adherents of Bakunin's ideals founded the Center for Workers' Propaganda.
 In 1879, El Descamisado became the first anarchist newspaper in the country.
 The well-known Italian anarchist Errico Malatesta was in Argentina from 1885 to 1889.
 With his help, the first anarchist trade union was started in 1887: Sociedad Cosmopolita de Resistencia y Colocación de Obreros Panaderos.
 In 1890, another anarchist organ El perseguido started its publication.

-During this time the Argentinian anarchist movement was split over the question of organization.
+During this time the Argentine anarchist movement was split over the question of organization.
 There was a, mostly communist anarchist, wing advocating workers' organizations, deeming them the natural weapon for the anarchist struggle.
 The opponents of organizations, both communist and individualist anarchists, in turn claimed organizations forced those working within them to become reformists and give up their revolutionary stance.
 Until his departure in 1889, Malatesta helped bridge this gap and minimize the tensions and rivalries between the two wings, but after he left, they broke out once again.
 The pro-organizers were strengthened in 1891 by the arrivals of the Spanish anarchist Antoni Pellicer in 1891 and the Italian Pietro Gori in 1898.
 In 1897, the proponents of trade unions also founded the weekly newspaper La Protesta Humana.
 In 1900, Paraire published a series of articles in La Protesta Humana under the title "Labor Organization" advocating a dual organization concept: a militant labor federation for economic, and a genuinely anarchist organization for political matters.
+Other works of writing regarding anarchist activities were also published around this time.
+La Voz de la Mujer was an anarcha-feminist newspaper founded in Argentina in 1896 that was the first of its kind.
+It was dedicated to defending anarchist communism from a feminist perspective.
+Early figures of the anarchist movement, such as Virginia Bolten, were said to have contributed to the newspaper.
+Her acclaimed skills as a speaker helped to push the ideas of anarcha-feminism and anarchist communism to the frontline of the anarchist movement in the early years.